MOBILE DATING APP

 Since there are safety concerns, the app has built-in verification features and the option to keep your photos hidden prior to meeting.
 The app requires a balance of creating a safe online community within the app and helping users make more connections in real life.

 When doing market research on online dating, I found that there's a market for queer users.
 According to Pew Research Center, among LGB people who are now single and looking for a relationship or dates, 37% are currently online dating (vs. 24% of straight people who are single and looking).

-With the current apps in existence, there has been some success in finding a partner.
+With the current apps in existence, some users have been successful in finding a partner.
 Among LGB adults who are married, living with a partner, or in a committed relationship, 28% say they met their current partner online, compared with 11% of partnered straight adults.

 I set-up remote interviews with five LGBTQ+ identifying participants about their experiences with dating and using online dating apps.
 My goal was to identify their pain points when dating and evaluate if being able to find other queer people in-person would benefit them.
 Link to full research plan here.